Died aged c. 80

 H. G. Wells Author 1866-1946 Lived here 1901-1909

-Wells House (was Spade House), Radnor Cliff Crescent, Sandgate, United Kingdom where he lived
+Wells House (was Spade House), Radnor Cliff Crescent, Sandgate, United Kingdom where they lived

 H. G. Wells 1866-1946 writer worked here in 1880 as a drapers' apprentice for Rodgers & Denyer 25-26 High St.

-25-26 High Street, Windsor, United Kingdom where he worked
+25-26 High Street, Windsor, United Kingdom where they worked

 H. G. Wells [full inscription unknown]

-143 Maybury Road, Woking, United Kingdom where he was
+143 Maybury Road, Woking, United Kingdom where they was

 Herbert George Wells (1866-1946) H. G. Wells, the writer, lived in this district for several years.
 Between 1893 and 1894 he lived here and later, on his return from London, moved to 'The Avenue' in Worcester Park.
 In his novel 'Ann Veronica' (1909), Worcester Park appears as 'Morningside Park'.

-25 Langley Park Road, Sutton, London, United Kingdom where he was
+25 Langley Park Road, Sutton, London, United Kingdom where they was

 The writer H. G. Wells 1866 – 1946 worked in this chemist shop in 1881 which he immortalised in 'Tono-Bungay'

-Church Hill Dental Surgery, Church Hill, Midhurst, United Kingdom where he worked (1881)
+Church Hill Dental Surgery, Church Hill, Midhurst, United Kingdom where they worked (1881)

 The writer H. G. Wells 1866 – 1946 attended Midhurst Grammar School as a pupil & teacher 1881, 1883-4